 When under pressure and tight deadlines, it is not uncommon for a poor decision to be made.
 As a result of the pressure, poor decision making occurs when the leader is irrational, and makes a decision to eliminate the issue.
-No matter how much stress you are under, you must be able to sit back and look at the situation with a rational perspective.
+The solution: No matter how much stress you are under, you must be able to sit back and look at the situation with a rational perspective.
 It can help to have a formal process for making decisions.
 This may include defining the problem, collecting the data, consultation, the decision itself and communication.
 If you have a formal process, ensure that all steps are completed in order.

-When you don’t know the answer to the problem, put your pride aside and consult someone who does, you can run into problems.
+When you don’t know the answer to the problem, if you don’t put your pride aside and consult someone who does, you can run into problems.
 Often, egos get in the way in the workplace, and everyone wants to be seen as the problem solver.
 Other times, issues can occur because the decision-makers are unclear about who has relevant expertise or experience.
-The solution: Recognise that everyone has common organisational success in mind, and consult others before making a misinformed and irrational decision.
+The solution: Recognise that everyone has common organisational success in mind and consult others before making a misinformed and irrational decision.
 Ahead of making a decision, identify all the relevant stakeholders and ensure they are involved at the right steps of the process.

 As a leader, the ability to foresee unexpected events and know how to react to them is very important.
-This therefore means that you should have a constant forward thinking mindset, and always be planning for the future.
 Poor decision making will occur if the future implications of a decision have not been considered, and possible contingencies are explored.
+The solution: This therefore means that you should have a constant forward-thinking mindset, and always be planning for the future.
+Make sure you consult with the relevant subject matter experts (they will be able to foresee some things you can’t) and consider working with a mentor to develop your own mindset.

-If you are an indecisive person who struggles to make a decision in the first place, poor decision making is likely to take place.
-Whilst indecisiveness can be viewed as positive as more time is spent analysing facts, overall it will not lead to effective decisions being made.
-Indecisive people should work on making confident judgments, and developing their decision-making skills.
+If you are an indecisive person who struggles to make – or commit to – a decision in the first place, poor decision making is likely to take place.
+Whilst indecisiveness can be viewed as positive as more time is spent analysing facts, overall, it will not lead to effective decisions being made.
+The solution: Indecisive people should work on making confident judgments and developing their decision-making skills.
 Decisiveness is a vital attribute for any leader, and if it’s not already one of your strengths, find a way to develop it.
 Whether you start working with a coach or mentor or undertake studies like an MBA, any investment in these skills will pay dividends.